INTRODUCTION TO THE WEB EDITION

 Bibliotheca items can be found in the online catalogue by traditional "author" or "title" searches but can also be located by the Bibliotheca Osleriana number using a keyword PHRASE search.
 These Keyword searches should be input, in 'Basic keyword(s)', in the format "Osler 1234" where 1234 is the Bibliotheca number (use " " to indicate a 'phrase').
 If you want to scroll through the Bibliotheca Osleriana by BO number you must use the Osler sub-catalogue.
 Then, using the Advanced Browse option you can browse by Bibliotheca Osleriana number.
 (Browsing by B.O. number is NOT possible in the full catalogue.)
 You can go DIRECTLY to the Osler sub-catalogue by clicking HERE.

 McGill - Queen's University Press has issued the full Bibliotheca Osleriana as an e-book.
-It is accessible at licenced institutions, including McGill.
-It can be accessed from here IF you are connected directly to the McGill computer network or have a VPN connection.
+It is freely accessible HERE

-Though information on almost all items in the Bibliotheca is available through the McGill online catalogue, a few items have been lost and Osler had also arranged for some items to be given to other libraries.
+Though bibliographic information on almost all items in the Bibliotheca is available through the McGill online catalogue and WorldCat, a few items have been lost and Osler had also arranged for some items to be given to other libraries.
 A listing of Bibliotheca numbers not listed in the catalogue is accessible from the link below.

 It must be stressed that the Osler Library at McGill University now comprises not only the approximately 7600 items listed in the Bibliotheca; the library now holds over 60,000 volumes.
 The balance has been acquired by purchase, through the generosity of many donors and by transfers of historical material from McGill University's Life Sciences (formerly Medical) Library - founded in 1823 this is the oldest medical library in Canada.